sam1am/Hugo/README.md

 Things to try:

+Control 1 bulb instead of all bulbs:

 	_hugo's setBulb(0, myNewScene) <-- Change 0 to 1 to control a single bulb

+Generate new scene strings:

 	Use the app of your choice to set the lights, then use getState.scpt to spit out the copy and paste-friendly string for your scenes or bulb settings.

+Have a look at the other scripts for other ideas and ways to use Hugo!